-Before we start looking at the remarkable internal features each of these microphones has to offer, let’s take a look at their overall design.
+Before we start looking at the remarkable internal features each of these microphones has, let’s look at their overall design.

 Polar Pickup Pattern

-Like all good podcasting or vocal recording microphones, both the RE20 and the RE320 operate with a unidirectional pickup pattern.
-This means that they only pick up the sound that’s coming from directly in front of them.
+Like all good podcasting or vocal recording microphones, the RE20 and the RE320 operate with a unidirectional pickup pattern.
+This means they only pick up the sound that’s coming directly in front of them.

-This is such an excellent feature for podcasting because it automatically blocks out any ambient noise—resulting in crystal clear vocals without any annoying background sound.
-It’s also ideal if you’re planning on recording outdoors at any point.
+This is an excellent feature for podcasting because it automatically blocks out any ambient noise—resulting in crystal clear vocals without any annoying background sound.
+It’s also ideal if you plan to record outdoors at any point.

 However, this does mean that if you were looking to share a microphone with a co-host or a guest, you’ll either need to pass it between you or sit on the same side of the desk.
 With this in mind, it’s usually better for each person to have their own microphone.

-One of the most remarkable things about both the RE20 and the RE320 is that they feature Variable D-Technology.
-This means that, although there is only one recording direction with the unidirectional pickup, you can switch between recording modes.
+One of the most remarkable things about the RE20 and the RE320 is that they feature Variable D-Technology.
+This means that you can switch between recording modes, although there is only one recording direction with the unidirectional pickup.

-To explain this in simple terms, this Variable D-Technology basically means that you can record vocals and instruments, respectively.
+To explain this in simple terms, this Variable D-Technology means you can record vocals and instruments.

 Frequency Response Range

-As well as making sure that it’s only your vocals that are appearing on a recording, a good podcasting microphone will also need to be able to transform a range of voices into smooth tones electronically.
+As well as making sure that it’s only your vocals appearing on a recording, a good podcasting microphone will also need to transform a range of voices into smooth tones electronically.